cmsc240-s24/project-jacob-kasym/DESIGN.md

 ### Events
 - **Create (POST)**
-   - As an artist, I want to be able to add a new event when
+   - As an artist, I want to be able to add a new event that I am going to hold at some city.

 - **Read (GET)**
-   - As a fan
+   - As a customer or as an artist, I would like to know which events are going to be held in the next 6 months using this platform.

+- **Update (PUT)**
+   - As an artist, I want to update future event's date if time conflict appears.

+- **Delete (DELETE)**
+   - As an artist, I want to delete my future event if it gets cancelled.
 ### Past Events
+- **Create (POST)**
+   - As a customer, I want to leave a comment/review about past event
+- **Read (GET)**
+   - As a customer or as an artist, I want to get information about past events
+- **Update (PUT)**
+   - As an artist, I want to update previous event's description
+- **Delete (DELETE)**
+   - As an artist, I want to delete information about previous events

+### Artist
+- **Create (POST)**
+   - As an artist, I want to create a new profile of verified artist type
+- **Read (GET)**
+   - As an artist, I want to read comments on my previous events left by costumers

+   - As a customer, I want to read artist's profile description
+- **Update (PUT)**
+   - As an artist, I want to update my profile description
+- **Delete (DELETE)**
+   - As an artist, I want to delete my profile

+### Venue
+- **Create (POST)**
+   - As an artist, I want to add a new city where the event will be held, if no event was hosted before in that city
+- **Read (GET)**
+   - As a customer or as an artist, I want to see all events by location

 ## List Of Resources

--**Past events**: events that occured 6 months before the current date -**Future events**: events that will occur and are planned in the next 6 months -**Artist**: artist who will hold the event -**Location**: city and its events that were in the past and the future
+-**Past events**: events that occured 6 months before the current date -**Events**: events that will occur and are planned in the next 6 months -**Artist**: artist who will hold the event -**Venue**: city and its events that were in the past and the future

 ## List of End Points